BlockchainCommons/Gordian/README.md

 * **bc-bytewords.** A library for encoding binary data into Bytewords.
 A Gordian _Encoding Specification_.
 * **bc-lifehash.** A library for creating Lifehash visual hashes.
 A Gordian _UX Design_.
 * **bc-sskr.** A library for sharding a secret and converting it to Bytewords or URs.
-A Gordian _Backup Specification.
+A Gordian _Backup Specification_.
 * **bc-ur.** A library for encoding binary data as URs.
 A Gordian _Encoding Specification_.

 Please see [The Gordian Reference Libraries](https://github.com/BlockchainCommons/crypto-commons#gordian-reference-libraries) for a complete list of libraries in a variety of languages.